-By doing a little advanced planning on the extensions in your organization you can make your users more reachable and fully exploit the functionality of the OnSIP Hosted PBX.
+By doing a little advance planning on the extensions in your organization, you can make your users more reachable and fully exploit the functionality of the OnSIP Hosted PBX.

-    Extensions should be four digits and start with a 7
+Extensions should be at least four digits and start with a 7

 You will have the best success with extensions that are four digits long and start with a seven.
 Many customers have extensions beginning with a '1' and would like to keep their extensions the same.
 The first concern with extensions beginning with a '1' is that they may conflict with your "Attendant" Menu.
 You may, for example, have the option on your Attendant Menu to: “Choose 1 for sales, 2 for customer service, etc.” Then, if the caller chooses '1,' we have to wait four seconds to see if they actually wanted '1' for sales, or if they hit '1' as part of an extension, '101.'

 The second concern is with Polycom phones and other phones that have a digit map or some kind of internal dial-plan.
 As soon as the caller dials the '1,' the phone expects you to dial 10 more digits with the next digit being a number between 1 and 9.
 So, as soon as you dial '10' on your way to dialing '101,' the phone will give you a fast-busy.